gurnec/btcrecover/TUTORIAL.md

 The key files have names which look like `walletname-20140407200743.key`.
 If you've created additional wallets, their `key-backup` directories will be located elsewhere and it's up to you to locate them.
 Once you have, choose the most recent `.key` file and copy it into the directory containing `btcrecover.py` for it to use.

 For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>

+### GPU acceleration for Bitcoin Core and Litecoin-Qt wallets###

+*btcrecover* includes experimental support for using one or more graphics cards or dedicated accelerator cards to increase search performance with Bitcoin Core and Litecoin-Qt wallets.
+This can offer on the order of *100x* better performance when enabled.

+In order to use this feature, you must have a card and drivers which support OpenCL (most AMD and NVIDIA cards and drivers already support OpenCL on Windows), and you must install the required Python libraries as described in the [Windows GPU acceleration](#windows-gpu-acceleration-for-bitcoin-core-or-litecoin-qt) section.
+GPU acceleration should also work on Linux and OS X, however instruction for installing the required Python libraries are not currently included in this tutorial.

+To enable GPU support, add the `--enable-gpu` option to the command line.
+There are two other options, `--global-ws` and `--local-ws`, which should also be provided along with specific values to improve the search speed.
+Unfortunately, the specific values for these options can only be determined by trial and error.
+A good starting point is:

+    C:\python27\python btcrecover.py --wallet wallet.dat --performance --enable-gpu --global-ws 4096 --local-ws 512

+The `--performance` option tells *btcrecover* to simply measure the performance until Ctrl-C is pressed, and not to try testing any particular passwords.
+You will still need a wallet file (or an `--mkey` if you'd prefer) for performance testing.
+After you you have a baseline from this initial test, you can try different values for `--global-ws` and `--local-ws` to see if they improve or worsen performance.

+Finding the right values for `--global-ws` and `--local-ws` can make a 10x improvement, so it's usually worth the effort.

+Generally when testing, you should increase or decrease these two values by powers of 2, for example you should increase or decrease them by 128 or 256 at a time.
+It's important to note that `--global-ws` must always be evenly divisible by `--local-ws`, otherwise *btcrecover* will exit with an error message.

+Although this procedure can be tedious, with larger tokenlists or passwordlists they can make a significant difference.

 ### command-line options inside the tokens file ###